mrkaland95/inf226-oblig2/README.md

     So obviously during an actual deployment, the server would have TLS certificate implemented to ensure this cannot happen.
     Notes on this here: https://developer.mozilla.org/en-US/docs/Web/Security/Insecure_passwords

-4. From my basic understanding of XSS and testing in the various forms i did not find
+4. From my basic understanding of XSS and testing in the various form i didn't see any obvious opportunities to use it.

-##### Threat model

-Data in my application goes like this
+5. I *think* CSRF vulnerabilities should be handled for the various forms, with CSRF tokens added.

 ### Setting up and running the server